Welcome to THE GUITAR PRACTICE by Guy Pople of Lytham St Annes Guitar Shop (www.lsaguitars.com).

 Enhancements 4 - Open D

-Building 1 - Interval Formulae
+Building from Interval Formulae

 The Dim 7